The Dark Knight: Retrospective assessments

 The Dark Knight remains popular with entertainment industry professionals, including directors, actors, critics, and stunt actors, being ranked 57th on The Hollywood Reporter's poll of the best films ever made, 18th on Time Out's list of the best action films, and 96th on the BBC's list of the 100 Greatest American Films.
 The Dark Knight is included in the film-reference book 1001 Movies You Must See Before You Die, and film critics James Berardinelli and Barry Norman included it in their individual listings of the 100 greatest films of all time.
 In 2012, Total Film named it the sixth-most-accomplished film of the preceding fifteen years, and a 2020 article by Empire named The Dark Knight as one of the films that defined the previous three decades.
 In 2020, Time Out named it the seventy-second-best action movie ever made.
+In June 2025, the film ranked number 28 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 6 on its "Readers' Choice" edition of the list.
+In July 2025, it ranked number 42 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Ledger's Joker is considered one of the greatest cinematic villains; several publications placed his portrayal second only to Darth Vader.
 In 2017, The Hollywood Reporter named Ledger's Joker the second-best cinematic superhero performance ever, behind Hugh Jackman as Wolverine, and Collider listed him as the greatest villain of the 21st century.
 In 2022, Variety listed him as the best superhero film performance of the preceding 50 years (Eckhart appears at number 22).
 Entertainment Weekly wrote there had not been another villain as interesting or "perversely entertaining" as Joker, and Ledger's performance was considered so defining that future interpretations would be compared against it.
 Michael B. Jordan cited the character as an inspiration for his character Erik Killmonger in Black Panther.
 The "pencil trick" scene, in which Joker makes a pencil disappear by slamming a mobster's head on it, is considered an iconic scene and among the film's most famous.
-Similarly, the character's line "why so serious?" is among the film's most famous and oft-quoted pieces of dialog, alongside "everyone loses their minds," and Dent's line "you either die a hero or you live long enough to see yourself become the villain", as well as Pennyworth's line "some men just want to watch the world burn".
-The lines became popular internet memes.
+Similarly, the character's line "why so serious?" is among the film's most famous and oft-quoted pieces of dialog, alongside "everyone loses their minds," and Dent's line "you either die a hero or you live long enough to see yourself become the villain", as well as Pennyworth's line "some men just want to watch the world burn"; the lines also became popular internet memes.